VK3SIR/ADIF-Via-Sqlite-Reformatter/README.md

-#Sample Application: ADIF Converter
+# Sample Application: ADIF Converter

 Many of us used DXLab dxkeeper ADIF logs for our wsjtx_log.adi files. [ With JTDX, data is scanned and made available for us to use with contacts that we have already made connection with; it assists with future logging. ].

 But too much data is actually returned in the produced ADIF file.

-##Whar is this App About?
+## What is this App About?

 This brief sample app, which was used as a demo piece for Using SQLite, UI blocking and overcoming UI blocking issues, may be of use to some in our community ...